ora0600/confluent-ksqldb-hands-on-workshop/labs/01_usecase_finserv_1.md

 # Finacial services case: Payment Status check
-Data for this use case is loaded via 3 Connectors.
-Please check.

-End Result should look like this:
+We are going to build data pipeline which should look like this:
 ![Financial Services Use cases as flow](img/Financial_datapipe.png)

 1. Start implementing: Login to ksqlDB-cli